Shams66789/my_first_python_project/README.md

 # My first python project

-## This project is based on periodic notification for drinking water.
+## This project gives you notification to drink water every one hour.